-- Holistic approach considers GPA, a written statement, results of the interview, and LSAT score (with significant weighting given to the first three).
+- Holistic approach considers GPA, a written statement, results of the interview, and LSAT score.
 Ryerson does not have a minimum GPA or LSAT requirement.

 - It is preferred that applicants have at least a three-year undergraduate degree (consideration will be given to students with two years’ study with high academic and other performance).